 For more background information please visit:

-Marc is also the author of the legal practitioner textbook Body Corporate Law in Qld: Practice and Procedure which was released in April 2018 by the eminent legal publisher Wolters Kluwer CCH.
+Marc is also the author of the legal practitioner textbook Body Corporate Law in Qld: Practice and Procedure 2nd Ed. which was originally released in April 2018 and then in 2021 by the eminent legal publisher Wolters Kluwer CCH.

 The textbook can be ordered through the CCH website via the following link: